Is Lululemon Shifting Toward Sustainable Manufacturing?

 5. Ethical Manufacturing & Supply Chain Transparency

-OEKO-TEX® 100 Ensures no harmful chemicals Applied to all major suppliers
+OEKO-TEX® 100 Verifies no harmful chemicals Major suppliers

-BSCI / WRAP Labor & workplace safety audits Conducted annually
+BSCI / WRAP Labor & workplace audits Annual compliance

 6. Comparison: Lululemon vs Other Sustainable Brands